rb_respond_to() return value is incorrect

 In the C code the rb_respond_to() function is called to determine if an instance of A responds to "to_hash".
 1 is returned in Ruby 2.3.x while previous versions correctly returned 0.

-Updated by eugene (Eugene Pimenov) almost 3 years ago
+Updated by eugene (Eugene Pimenov) over 3 years ago

 - ruby -v changed from 2.3.0, 2.3.1 to 2.3.0-3